KoBeWi/Godot-Tween-Suite/README.md

 In general, this just means that you need to write your value by hand.
 There is a basic validation, but it doesn't check whether the value type matches the object's property etc.

 You can also access the target object's properties or metadata using special syntax.
-Using `@property_name` will access object's properties and `$metadata_name` will access object's metadata.
+Using `@property_name` will access object's properties , `$metadata_name` will access object's metadata and `%parameter_name` will access the animation parameters.
 For example `$target_color` will do `get_meta("target_color")` on the target object.
 Variables are evaluated when the animation is first applied and don't support expressions (you can only use them as-is).

 ![](Media/ValueMetadata.png)